seatgeek/druzhba/docs/cli.md

 ### Table Maintenence and Manual Overrides
-Using `--full-refresh` as a CLI parameter overrides (defaulted to `false` if ommited) `full-refres` table configuration field in described in `configuration.md`.
+Using `--full-refresh` as a CLI parameter overrides (defaulted to `false` if ommited) `full-refresh` table configuration field is described in `configuration.md`.
 If given, all tables in the Druzhba invocation will have all existing rows deleted, and the source side query will ignore the existing incremental index.
-This option is typically used with `-t` and is useful if data in the source table has been deleted or updated in a way that will not be picked up by an `index_column`.
+This option is typically used with `-t` / `--table` and is useful if data in the source table has been deleted or updated in a way that will not be picked up by an `index_column`.

 `--rebuild` behaves as `full-refresh`, but additionally will transactionally delete and recreate the target table.
 Druzhba also attempts to copy the permissions on the old table to the new one, but will ignore some kinds of permissions like `with grant option`.
 This option is useful after a migration to the source table. `--rebuild` is not supported for manual tables or those with a `truncate_file`.